drtheuns/apitizer/README.md

 - [X] Allow select_key, sort_key and filter_key to be defined in the config.
 - [ ] Filters on preload
 - [ ] Add {asc,desc}_nulls_{first,last} to the parser & builder.
+- [ ] Add hook to transform a response once more with the original struct/resource.